Skip to content

 Without a doubt, Sternschanze is the counter-cultural centre of the city.

-The area is especially popular among young locals, who will gladly leave the Reeperbahn to the tourists.
+The area is trendy among young locals, who will gladly leave the Reeperbahn to the tourists.
 Here, you can browse through independent record stores and boutiques or enjoy the cosy cafés, lively pubs and bars around Schulterblatt Street.

-The Schanze is also known in Hamburg especially for the strong alternative scene.
+The Schanze is also known in Hamburg, especially for its solid alternative scene.

-The Schanzenpark with its green areas is a popular meeting place for the young and old alike.
+The Schanzenpark, with its green areas, is a popular meeting place for the young and old alike.
 The Schanzenturm (Schanzen tower) is the undisputed eye-catcher of the park.
-In the summer there is an open air cinema, it is very nice.
-You can bring your own blanket or chairs, snacks and drinks and enjoy a movie.
+In the summer, there is an open-air cinema, which is very lovely.
+Bring your blanket, chairs, snacks, and drinks and enjoy a movie.

 For a drink, I recommend the Katze.
-It is always crowded, but the atmosphere is really nice.. and cool!
+It is always crowded, but the atmosphere is pleasant.. and cool!

 If you are looking for a relaxed atmosphere, good organic bread and craft beer from around the world, you should check this out!

-For the best burger in town, be sure to go to Dulf’s Burger.
+For the best burger in town, go to Dulf’s Burger.
 It is located in the Karolinenviertel, not far from the Sternschanze.
-So tasty, it really does give its name justice.
+The burger is so tasty that it does justice to its name.

 Hamburg Attractions – Planten un Blomen